-“We have been working with Health Boards across Scotland for many years to use temporary infrastructure, such as mobile wards, endoscopy and theatres, as a viable and cost-effective way to create the additional capacity in both theatre and in-patient services that hospitals need.”
+“We have been working with Health Boards across Scotland for many years to use temporary infrastructure, such as mobile wards, endoscopy and rooms, as a viable and cost-effective way to create the additional capacity in both room and in-patient services that hospitals need.”

 They explained their experiences of using a Q-bital unit in these ways had been extremely positive and had helped them to work at a higher capacity.